-Milley defends call to Chinese at end of Trump presidency
+Milley defends calls to Chinese at end of Trump presidency

 In his most extensive comments to date on the matter, Milley said that the calls on Oct.
 30 and Jan.
 8 were fully coordinated with the defense secretaries at the time as well as other U.S. national security agencies.

 The calls came during Trump’s turbulent last months in office as he challenged the results of the 2020 election.
-The second call, on Jan.
-8, came two days after a violent mob attacked the U.S. Capitol in an effort to prevent Congress from certifying Biden’s White House victory.
+The second call came two days after Jan.
+6, when a violent mob attacked the U.S. Capitol in an effort to prevent Congress from certifying Biden’s White House victory.

 Milley said the October call was made at the direction of then-Defense chief Mark Esper and the second was done at the request of the Chinese and coordinated with then-acting Defense Secretary Chris Miller’s office.